evaera/Cmdr/SECURITY.md

 This policy is designed to be compatible with common vulnerability disclosure good practice.
 It does not give you permission to act in any way that is inconsistent with the law, or which might cause us or our users to be in breach of any legal obligations.

-Since we don't own the games Cmdr runs in, we usually do not have the standing to seek charges for computer intrusion or abuse offences.
-Accordingly, we can't provide any type of indemnity; you should refer to the policies of Roblox and any game you intend to conduct testing against (if not your own).
+Since we don't own the games Cmdr runs in, we can't provide legal authority for security testing.
+You should refer to the policies of Roblox and any game you intend to conduct testing against (if not your own).

 **Nothing in this policy is legal advice.
 Nothing in this policy is legally binding (e.g. a contract).**